VaumasTree/ICS372GroupProject1/README.md

-ICS372 Group Assignment1
+ICS372 Group Assignment1<br />
-Group Member:
+Group Member:<br />
+Kekeli Dos Akouete hc6603ob<br />
-Metropolitan State University
+Metropolitan State University<br />
-Date: February 12, 2019
+Date: February 12, 2019<br />

-This program is designed and built for a scientific study.
+This program is designed and built for a scientific study.<br />
 It allows the user to record collections of data from a variety of remote sites.